LaserFR/LaserFR/tests/readme.md

 2. **Directory Structure**:
    - Place your original attacker images in the `original_data_dir` directory (e.g., data/attackers).
    - Place your synthetic attacker images in the `synthetic_data_dir` directory (e.g., data/synthetic_attackers).
-   - Place the images in denylist in the `db_data_dir` directory (e.g., data/lfw_randowm100).
+   - Place the images in denylist in the `db_data_dir` directory (e.g., data/I-100).

 3. **Run the Script**:
    - Execute the script in a Python environment:
      ```bash
      python dodgings.py
      ```
-   - the total results are saved to `results/id_dodging.csv` and `results/db_dodging.csv` for identity dodging and database dodging, respectively.
+   - the final results are saved to `results/id_dodging.csv` and `results/db_dodging.csv` for identity dodging and database dodging, respectively.

 ## Example of How to Use the Code

 - **`if __name__ == '__main__':`**:
-  - Specifies the directories for original and synthetic attacker images, and the denylist.
+  - Specifies the directories for original and synthetic attacker images and the denylist.
   - Creates an instance of the `DodgingDoS` class with the specified directories.
   - Calls the `analyze_attackers` method to analyze the images and get the results.
   - Saves the results to a CSV file using the `save_results` method.